Reflections at the Window

 About

 David Harmon has perfected the art of appearing whole while feeling empty.
-As a successful film executive in Los Angeles, he's crafted an enviable life of professional respect and material comfort.
-But decades after losing his partner to AIDS, David exists at a careful distance from others—connected enough to function, but never close enough to hurt.
+As a successful film executive in Los Angeles, he’s built an enviable life of professional respect and material comfort, yet exists at a careful distance from meaningful connection: functional but never vulnerable, respected but profoundly alone.

-When he spots a homeless teenager through a diner window, something inexplicable happens.
-David's rare empathic gift activates, allowing him to feel the boy's fear and loneliness as viscerally as his own.
-Later, standing before a doggie daycare window, their eyes meet again—and both men find themselves unexpectedly in tears.
+When he spots a homeless teenager through a diner window, David’s rare empathic gift floods him with the young man’s desperation and fear.
+Days later, their eyes meet again at a doggie daycare window where both find themselves unexpectedly in tears and finally talking.

-Marcus, wary but desperate, cautiously accepts David's help.
-As trust slowly builds between them, their lives expand to include Elena—the best friend of David's late partner—and her two sons: seventeen-year-old Aiden, grappling with his sexuality, and fourteen-year-old Noah, resistant to the changes in his family.
+Marcus, wary but desperate, cautiously accepts David’s help.
+As trust builds between them, their world expands to include Elena, David’s closest friend and keeper of his deepest grief, along with her two sons: seventeen-year-old Aiden, wrestling with his sexuality, and fourteen-year-old Noah, resistant to the changes around him.